My Little Pony: Equestria Girls discography: Featured songs

-Feature movies
+Feature films

 Equestria Girls (2013)

 1In the case of several characters providing lead vocals, the performers are listed in the order in which their characters (of the first of their characters in case they voice several) start singing.3The singer is not portraying a character.4As the song only features several characters singing in harmony, there are no lead vocals per se.

 Rainbow Rocks (2014)

 1In the case of several characters providing lead vocals, the performers are listed in the order in which their characters (of the first of their characters in case they voice several) start singing.7 This song starts before "Rainbooms Battle", and continues after it; the two are performed as one song but are credited as two separate songs.

 Friendship Games (2015)

 1In the case of several characters providing lead vocals, the performers are listed in the order in which their characters (of the first of their characters in case they voice several) start singing.